Flammable-Duck/Flammable-Duck/README.md

 ### Hi there 👋
-My name is Flammable Duck.
 Github lets me put my garbage on their website for some reason.

 <details>
   <summary> Contacts </summary>